 We share a Catholic faith and encounters with mortality, but Caitlin’s brushes with near-death have been far more acute than my own.
 Her extraordinary poise and deep humanity are on full display in our chat.
 I’m so grateful for her time.

+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 To listen to two excerpts from my conversation with Caitlin — on the recent reemergence of her cancer; and on the similarities between the AIDS crisis and back-alley abortions — head over to our YouTube page.
-Listen to the whole episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app” — which will connect you to the Dishcast feed on multiple platforms.

 Since I’m on Christmas break this week, here’s my new book review for the New York Times, on Edmund Fawcett’s new tour d’horizon of conservatism and its history in the US, Britain, Germany and France.
 Money quote on the end of Britain’s inclusion in the European Union: